raj457036/Path-Finding-Visualizer/Readme.md

-# AlgoViz - Graph Path Visualizer
+# PathViz - Graph Path Visualizer
 # PATH FINDING VISUALIZER

 An easy to use Interactive Graph Path visualizer with batteries included implementing your own Algorithm.